-- e.
-Ensure timely follow-up and care coordination, including care coordination for MAT for members after receiving crisis services to ensure stabilization of the member and appropriate delivery of ongoing necessary treatment and services; - f.
+- b.
+Ensure timely follow up and care coordination, including care coordination for Medications for Opioid Use Disorder (MOUD) for members after receiving crisis services, whether the member received services within, or outside the Contractor's GSA at the time services were provided, to ensure stabilization of the member and appropriate delivery of ongoing necessary treatment and services; - c.
+Ensure prior authorization is not required for emergency behavioral health services (A.A.C.
+R9-22-210.01), including crisis services; - d.
+Develop policies and procedures to ensure timely communication with ACC-RBHA and the Division for members who have engaged in crisis services; - e.
+Ensure timely follow-up and care coordination, including care coordination for MOUD for members after receiving crisis services to ensure stabilization of the member and appropriate delivery of ongoing necessary treatment and services; - f.
 Ensure Contractor staff are available twenty-four (24) hours per day, seven (7) days per week to receive notification of member engagement in crisis services and to provider member post-twenty-four (24) hour crisis stabilization services, care coordination and discharge planning, as appropriate; - g.
-Track member crisis system utilization and refer repeat and/or frequent users of crisis services to the Contractor's care management and/or high needs/high cost program; - h.
-Address preventable crisis system and inpatient psychiatric utilization through various strategies, including but not limited to, extended availability of outpatient treatment services, after hours member care options, development of member specific crisis and safety plans, and ensuring engagement of outpatient treatment providers in responding to post-crisis care and treatment; and - i.
-Cooperate with AHCCCS, the Health Information Exchange (HIE), and any applicable vendors to enhance crisis-related data sharing and availability through the HIE or other applicable data or information system.
+Ensure documented follow up for the member within 72 hours after the member receives crisis telephone services, mobile crisis intervention, or discharges from a crisis setting as specified in AdSS Medical Manual Policy 590. - h.
+Track member crisis system utilization and refer repeat and/or frequent users of crisis services to the Contractor's care management and/or high needs/high cost program; - i.
+Address preventable crisis system and inpatient psychiatric utilization through various strategies, including but not limited to, extended availability of outpatient treatment services, after hours member care options, development of member specific crisis and safety plans, and ensuring engagement of outpatient treatment providers in responding to post-crisis care and treatment; and - Cooperate with AHCCCS, the State designated HIO, and any applicable vendors to enhance crisisrelated data sharing and availability through the HIE or other applicable data or information system. - k.
+Engage peer and family support services when responding to post-crisis situations, as preferred and identified by the member.